Contact: Ling Woo Liu

-OAKLAND, October 15, 2018—Keep Oakland Housed (KOH), a program that will help prevent Oakland residents from losing their housing and help support those living in temporary housing, was launched today with support from a group of funders and nonprofits in partnership with the City of Oakland.
+OAKLAND, CA—Keep Oakland Housed (KOH), a program that will help prevent Oakland residents from losing their housing and help support those living in temporary housing, was launched today with support from a group of funders and nonprofits in partnership with the City of Oakland.

 The San Francisco Foundation, with a major contribution from Kaiser Permanente, provided a total of $9 million in funding to sustain KOH through the year 2022.
 KOH works in partnership with Mayor Libby Schaaf and the City of Oakland and will be implemented by three nonprofit agencies—Bay Area Community Services, Catholic Charities of the East Bay and East Bay Community Law Center.
 Services will include emergency financial assistance, legal representation and housing supportive services.

 “Not one resident in Oakland should live with the fear that they’ll become homeless if they miss a rent check,” Oakland Mayor Libby Schaaf said.
 “The fight against homelessness starts with preventing homelessness, and our community partners at Kaiser Permanente and the San Francisco Foundation have stepped up with open hearts.
 Keep Oakland Housed is a new collaboration among local government, philanthropic partners, and our social service providers to keep Oakland’s residents right where they belong—at home, and in Oakland.”